 When software is released, it usually comes with a license that restricts the way it can be used.

-This post enumerates the main software licenses that are common in the software industry, with a strong focus on open-source licenses.
+This post enumerates the main software licenses that are common in the software industry, with a strong focus on free and open-source (FOSS) licenses.

 The licenses are displayed on the post in descending permissiveness or ascending restrictiveness order.